codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-ws7.md

 - After authentication, when the client tries to execute `ACL WHOAMI`, it receives a permission error (starts with `NOPERM`).
 This is because we haven't granted the user permission to run any commands.

-- You should leave an unauthenticated connection to have every permission since we haven't implemented the default user.
-We'll get to implementing the default user and its permissions in the later stages.
+- You should leave an unauthenticated connection to have every permission since we haven't implemented the authentication mechanism for the default user.
+We'll get to implementing this in the later stages.